blad/computerscience.io/posts/2013-12-10-dynamic-programming-problem-formulation.markdown

     return L[len(X), len(Y)]
 ````

-This algorithm gives us the maximum length of our longest common subsequence, but now we can use the table
+This algorithm gives us the maximum length of our longest common sub-sequence, but now we can use the table
-that we generated to backtrack using the table and extract the longest common subsequence.
+that we generated to backtrack using the table and extract the longest common sub-sequence.

 ````python
 # Pseudo Code